Hiflylabs/awesome-dbt/README.md

 - [dbt guide](https://about.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/) - Primer on how you should properly set up and configure your dbt workflow.
 - [dbt for Data Transformation – Hands-on](https://www.kdnuggets.com/2021/07/dbt-data-transformation-tutorial.html) - Yet another tutorial for using dbt Cloud.
 - [Start Modeling Data](https://dataschool.com/sql-optimization/start-modeling-data/) - Configuring Bigquery with your dbt project.
-- [Accelerating Data Teams with dbt & Snowflake](https://quickstarts.snowflake.com/guide/data_engineering_with_dbt/index.html?index=..%2F..index#0) - dbt & Snowflake workshop on financial data.
+- [Accelerating Data Teams with dbt & Snowflake](https://quickstarts.snowflake.com/guide/data_engineering_with_dbt/index.html?index=..%2F..index#0) - A dbt & Snowflake workshop on financial data.
 - [Creating a dev environment quickly on Snowflake](https://discourse.getdbt.com/t/creating-a-dev-environment-quickly-on-snowflake/1151) - Setting up teh integraton with Snowflake.
 - [How to set up a dbt data-ops workflow, using dbt cloud and Snowflake](https://www.startdataengineering.com/post/cicd-dbt/) - Leverage GitHub Actions to set up CI/CD with dbt Core.
 - [How to configure your dbt repository](https://discourse.getdbt.com/t/how-to-configure-your-dbt-repository-one-or-many/2121) - Mono-repo or not mono-repo?